Urea and Its Role in the Skin

 In addition to acting as a moisturizer and helping to improve the skin's barrier function, urea also exhibits several other important functions in the skin:

 - It aids in the process of breaking down keratin, which is a protein that exists in various places in the body, including skin, nails, and hair.
 This is an important step in the process of shedding the outer layer of skin.2

 - It is antimicrobial (antibacterial), interfering with the growth of bacteria and other microorganisms.2

 - It helps to soothe itchy skin.2

-While urea is a naturally occurring substance, it can be created synthetically in laboratories (by placing ammonia and carbon dioxide into a reactor under high temperature and high pressure).
-Synthetic urea is used for multiple purposes, including the production of fertilizers and plastics, and medical uses, especially dermatology.1,2,6 It is also used in many over-the-counter moisturizers.
+While urea is a naturally occurring substance, it can also be created synthetically in laboratories (by placing ammonia and carbon dioxide into a reactor under high temperature and high pressure).
+Synthetic urea is used for multiple purposes, including medical uses.1,2,6

 The most common medical application for urea is dermatology.
 Dermatologists have prescribed urea, mostly in cream and ointment preparations, since the 1940s.
 More recently, it has been added as an ingredient in many cosmetic products.5,7